7 weeks later, ‘Jumanji’ is no. 1 at box office

 NEW YORK (AP) — The heir to “Titanic” is … “Jumanji: Welcome the Jungle”?

-It’s the fourth weekend out of seven in which the “Jumanji” reboot, starring Dwayne Johnson and Kevin Hart, has led all films domestically.
+But it’s the fourth weekend out of seven in which the “Jumanji” reboot, starring Dwayne Johnson and Kevin Hart, has led all films domestically.
 It has carved an unlikely path on route to its record-setting run.
 Met with little initial fanfare, “Jumanji” played second fiddle for its first two weeks of release to “Star Wars: The Last Jedi.”

 Most Read Stories